-[6] So these administrators and satraps went as a group to the king and said: "May King Darius live forever!
-[7] The royal administrators, prefects, satraps, advisers and governors have all agreed that the king should issue an edict and enforce the decree that anyone who prays to any god or human being during the next thirty days, except to you, Your Majesty, shall be thrown into the lions' den.
-[8] Now, Your Majesty, issue the decree and put it in writing so that it cannot be altered-in accordance with the law of the Medes and Persians, which cannot be repealed."
+[6] So the administrators and the satraps went as a group to the king and said: "O King Darius, live forever!
+[7] The royal administrators, prefects, satraps, advisers and governors have all agreed that the king should issue an edict and enforce the decree that anyone who prays to any god or man during the next thirty days, except to you, O king, shall be thrown into the lions' den.
+[8] Now, O king, issue the decree and put it in writing so that it cannot be altered-in accordance with the laws of the Medes and Persians, which cannot be repealed."
 [9] So King Darius put the decree in writing.

 [10] Now when Daniel learned that the decree had been published, he went home to his upstairs room where the windows opened toward Jerusalem.
 Three times a day he got down on his knees and prayed, giving thanks to his God, just as he had done before.
 [11] Then these men went as a group and found Daniel praying and asking God for help.
-[12] So they went to the king and spoke to him about his royal decree: "Did you not publish a decree that during the next thirty days anyone who prays to any god or human being except to you, Your Majesty, would be thrown into the lions' den?"
+[12] So they went to the king and spoke to him about his royal decree: "Did you not publish a decree that during the next thirty days anyone who prays to any god or man except to you, O king, would be thrown into the lions' den?"

-The king answered, "The decree stands-in accordance with the law of the Medes and Persians, which cannot be repealed."
+The king answered, "The decree stands-in accordance with the laws of the Medes and Persians, which cannot be repealed."